Integrative Cancer Care • London

 2) Nutrition & recovery

-Practical nutrition guidance, hydration strategies, and recovery support that fit your tolerance.
+Practical nutrition guidance, hydration strategies, and recovery support aligned to your tolerance.

 3) Mind-body resilience

-Tools for coping, sleep, stress and adjustment—support that’s usable when you’re depleted.
+Tools for coping, sleep and stress—support that remains usable when you feel depleted.

 4) Complementary therapies (if appropriate)

-Selected options that fit your treatment stage and screening outcomes, with clear timing guidance.
+Selected options that fit your stage of treatment and screening outcomes, with clear timing guidance.

 5) Supplement guidance (if appropriate)

-Focused, safety-checked guidance—avoiding unnecessary complexity and interaction risks.
+Focused, safety-checked advice—avoiding unnecessary stacking and conflicting recommendations.

 6) Monitoring & follow-up cadence

-A simple review cycle to track progress and adjust as your oncology treatment changes.
+A simple review cycle to track progress and adjust as your oncology plan changes.

 Example plan structure (to help you visualise it)

-This is an illustrative example—your plan will depend on your treatment stage, symptoms, and safety screening.
-If you want the bigger picture first, return to the integrative cancer care overview.
+This is an illustrative structure—your plan depends on your treatment stage, symptoms, and safety screening.
+If coordination is needed, read working with your oncology team.

 Week 0: Baseline + safety